 Simply satisfying the eligibility criteria for the ARD program in your county does not guarantee that you will be accepted.
 Prosecutors usually get input from law enforcement officials who worked on your case and victims affected by the alleged offense.
 Getting an attorney to help you advocate for yourself during this process is important so you can get into the ARD program and avoid having charges on your record.

 How Do I Get Into Pennsylvania’s ARD Program?

 Getting into the program is easier said than done.
 Since the program is designed for non-violent, first-time offenders, defendants who do not meet these requirements must be weeded out.
-First, our Pennsylvania criminal defense lawyers can help you fill out any necessary application materials.
+First, our Philadelphia driving with a suspended license lawyer can help you fill out any necessary application materials.
 Usually, applications must be submitted to the District Attorney’s Office of the country where you wish to participate in an ARD program.

 As mentioned before, prosecutors will discuss your case with law enforcement and victims to determine if you should be allowed to take advantage of the ARD program.
 We can help you convince prosecutors that you will respond well to treatment and rehabilitation, and that legal penalties like jail time are unnecessary.
 For example, we can explain to the prosecutor that you want to acknowledge your mistakes and need treatment rather than punishment.

 In many counties, applications for the ARD program must be submitted to the District Attorney’s Office before your preliminary hearing.
 If all parties involved are on board, you will waive your preliminary hearing, and you may be enrolled in the program.

 Benefits of Completing Pennsylvania’s Accelerated Rehabilitative Disposition Program